 The area encompasses approximately 367 acres (194 buildable acres) just west of Interstate 5.
 Currently, the project area is comprised of a mix of low-density, single-family residences, nurseries, farms, light industrial and construction-related businesses, and natural areas.
-This includes Basalt Creek and the surrounding canyon and wetlands habitat running north-south through the eastern side of the planning area.
-The Tualatin planning area is expected to accommodate 1,897 new jobs and 575 new households.
-As of October 2021, two residential development projects are in process on the east side along Boones Ferry Road which will introduce approximately 400 single-family homes and 116 units of affordable multi-family housing.
+This includes Basalt Creek and the surrounding canyon and wetlands habitat running north-south through the eastern side of the planning area is expected to accommodate 1,897 new jobs and 575 new households.
+As of October 2021, two residential development projects are proposed on the east side along Boones Ferry Road which will introduce approximately 400 single-family homes and 116 units of affordable multi-family housing.